Leelanau Peninsula

-The Leelanau Peninsula (/ˈliːlənɔː/ LEE-lə-naw) is a peninsula of the U.S. state of Michigan that extends about 30 mi from the western side of the Lower Peninsula of Michigan into Lake Michigan.
-Leelanau County encompasses the entire peninsula.
+The Leelanau Peninsula (/ˈliːlənɔː/ LEE-lə-naw) is a peninsula of the U.S. state of Michigan that extends about 30 mi from the western side of the Lower Peninsula of Michigan into Lake Michigan, forming Grand Traverse Bay.
 It is often referred to as the "little finger" of the mitten-shaped lower peninsula.
+The peninsula is a tourist hotspot, especially due to the popularity of Sleeping Bear Dunes National Lakeshore, which adorns the southwestern coast of the peninsula.
+The peninsula is also largely agricultural, notably for cherries and wine.

+Most of the peninsula is politically part of the eponymous Leelanau County, which also administers the nearby Manitou Islands and Fox Islands.
+The base of the peninsula, at its southern end, is divided between Benzie County and Grand Traverse County.
+Traverse City, the largest city in Northern Michigan, is located at the southeastern end of the peninsula, at the head of Grand Traverse Bay.

 Geography

 The Leelanau Peninsula is a roughly triangular-shaped peninsula that extends about 30 mi off of Michigan's Lower Peninsula into Lake Michigan.
 The peninsula forms the western shore of the Grand Traverse Bay.
 At its base, the peninsula is about 20 mi wide.